projf/isle/boards/verilator/README.md

 # Verilator/SDL Support

 By combining [Verilator](https://www.veripool.org/verilator/) and [SDL](https://www.libsdl.org), you can run Isle on another computer (Linux, Mac, or Windows).
-Read [Verilog Simulation with Verilator and SDL](http://projectf.io/posts/verilog-sim-verilator-sdl/) for more details.
 Isle also supports physical FPGA [dev boards](../).

 Be aware that Isle typically runs several times slower in simulation than on an FPGA dev board.
 For Isle designs with a CPU, I see ~18 FPS on an Apple M1.
 Your mileage may vary.

 On macOS, colour rendering is incorrect on high-gamut displays due to the way LibSDL v2 handles colour spaces.
 The only fix I've found is to temporarily set your monitor to sRGB colour profile.
 I plan to move to LibSDL v3 at some point, but it's not a high priority right now.

+If you're new to Isle, the best place to start is [Isle FPGA Computer](http://projectf.io/isle/fpga-computer.html).

 ## Building

-There is a Verilator top module for each chapter of the _Building Isle_ book.
-The top module uses an instance of the common chapter design from [hardware/book](../../hardware/book/).
-There is also a top-level C++ main file for each design.
+There is a Verilator top module for each chapter of the _Building Isle_ book, which you can read on the [Isle blog](https://projectf.io/isle/index.html).

 [Install dependencies](#install-dependencies) if you haven't already.